LaunchCodeEducation/liftoff/src/modules/assignments/project-outline.rst

 ideas.
 So don't worry if you feel unsure about some aspects of the outline, or if you have to change some things later.

-Since this is a team project,

 Creating Your Outline
 ---------------------

 Within your ``liftoff-assignments`` repository, open up ``P2-Project_Outline/README.md``.
 You'll see a few sections headings in place for you.

 As a team, flesh out your project outline by providing:

 1. **Overview**: In 1-2 paragraphs, provide an "elevator pitch" for your project.
 This should be a high-level overview of your idea, in non-technical language.
 What will your app do?
 What might users find useful about it?
 Where did the idea come from?

-2. **Features**: List 3-5 features that you will implement in your project.
+2. **Features**: List 5-7 features that you will implement in your project.
 Each feature should have a name and a 1-2 sentence description.
 Here are a few examples for a blog application: